Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

 \subsubsection{setup 1 [$\mu_1 = \mu_4 = \mu$ and $\mu_2 = \mu_3 = \mu_0$]}

-From Eq.
-(74), we can find thermal and shot noise, like contribution to quantum noise cross and autocorrelations.
-For this setup, the thermal noise-like contribution to quantum noise correlation between terminals 1 and 4 is,
+From the s-matrix as in Eq. (\ref{eq:108}), we can find {thermal and shot noise-like contributions} to quantum noise cross and autocorrelations. {The quantum noise correlation $S_{14}^q$ is defiined in Eq. (\ref{eq:68}) for a spin-polarized system in general}.
+For this setup, the {thermal noise-like contributions} to quantum noise correlation between terminals 1 and 4 is,